The post that lays out my 2019 financial goals without any of that patronising “new year, new you” crap.

 Savings and Investments

 4. Maintain a 60% savings rate: given the uncertainty around my housing situation, I’m undecided about what to do with my savings this year.
 I’m keen to get started investing in index funds (by maxing out my ISA contributions), but if I decide to save for a loft extension it would probably make sense to keep this in cash.
 If my flat purchase falls through early in the year and I start looking for another property, it probably makes sense to keep adding to my deposit until I know what the hell is happening.
 God I hate this uncertainty!
 For now all I can say is that I’m aiming for a 60% savings rate.
 This is using The Firestarter’s formula and therefore would include the 20% pension contributions I mention above.
-In any event, my FI fund calculations assume I start properly investing for retirement at 35 (not including my pension) on the basis that any money saved in the three years until then (whether in cash or stocks and shares) will be used to either extend an existing property or assist in moving to a larger one.
+In any event, my FI fund calculations assume I start properly investing for retirement at 35 (not including my pension).
+This on the basis that any money saved in the three years until then (whether in cash or stocks and shares) will be used to either extend an existing property or assist in moving to a larger one.

 I’ve decided to list this separately to other side hustles as to me a “hustle” is something where your primary motive is money.
 One day I’d like to start earning something from this blog but that’s not my main goal (at least, not at the moment).